Types of Volumes

 For example, to create a replicated volume with two storage servers:

 3. Distributed Replicated Glusterfs Volume - In this volume files are distributed across replicated sets of bricks.
 The number of bricks must be a multiple of the replica count.
-Also the order in which we specify the bricks matters since adjacent bricks become replicas of each other.
+Also the order in which we specify the bricks is important since adjacent bricks become replicas of each other.
 This type of volume is used when high availability of data due to redundancy and scaling storage is required.
 So if there were eight bricks and replica count 2 then the first two bricks become replicas of each other then the next two and so on.
 This volume is denoted as 4x2.
 Similarly if there were eight bricks and replica count 4 then four bricks become replica of each other and we denote this volume as 2x4 volume.

 Distributed Replicated volume